Frequently Asked Questions

 With baseball kids, we get started on that, then start layering in the more baseball specific stuff.

-With other sports, we just do the sports specific stuff.
-So basically, the non-baseball kids just have less work prescribed to them on a daily basis.
+With other sports, we just don't do the sports specific stuff.
+So basically, the non-baseball kids do the work for becoming faster,more explosive, and powerful and then they are done for the day.

 -Do you have classes?